Professor Nicola Madge

 Domains

-Widely published, I am the author of many academic papers and over a dozen books.
+Widely published, I am the author of many academic papers, chapters and books based on my research.
 Among these are:

 - Madge, N. and Hoggart, P. (2020) Sixty Somethings.
 The lives of women who remember the Sixties.
 London: Quartet Books.